Planned Giving Stories Make People Feel

 Please join us in welcoming our guest author, Michelle Martin, Messaging Strategist and a Trained StoryBrand Guide.
 We hope you enjoy this guest post in celebration of National Write Your Story Day – March 14, 2019.

 A wealthy family from New Jersey posted an ad announcing their hope to hire an au pair.
 Within only a few days, they received a response from a woman in Romania.
 Elena was young, hopeful, and eager to help.
-She understood the significance of this opportunity.
-She had always dreamed of living in America, and thought she could work hard enough to earn enough money to stay—and maybe even send for her family.
+She had always dreamed of living in America.
+With the blessing of her mother and father, Elena boarded a plane, eager to meet the young couple and two kids who would be her family for the next year.

 But Elena never met the family.
 There was no family.
-There was no position for an au pair.
 Elena became one of the millions of victims of the sex trafficking industry.
+Within a day of her arrival, she was stripped of her passport, beaten for her resistance, and disappeared into the sex trade.

-I read every book and article I could on the subject (there weren’t many).
-I learned some massage parlors and nail salons were often a front for labor and sex trafficking.
+I read every book and article I could on the subject.
+I learned some massage parlors and nail salons were often a front for trafficking.
 “Huh.”
 I thought.
 “We have a ‘spa’ like that less than a mile away.”
-So, I staked it out, and sure enough the only people going in and out were men—and they weren’t staying long enough for a full-hour massage.
+So, I staked it out, and sure enough the only people going in and out were men.
+Armed with impulse and indignation, I walked into the sheriff’s office and demanded they shut it down.

 After months of harassing the sheriffs, I received a call: “Michelle.
 We can’t tell you the details, but the massage parlor is shut down, and the owners have been arrested.”
+Ohmygod.
+I had made a difference!
+And that, my friends, is the story of why I donate to International Justice Mission (IJM).
+I don’t know the stats for IJM’s budget numbers.
+But I will remember—and repeat—the stories of people they help.
+People like Elena.
+Because those stories make me feel.

 person-reading

+Today, you’re going to hear a lot of talk about the importance of using good planned giving stories.
+But from this article, I want you to walk away with less academic know how and more self-realization.
 Have you heard the saying: people don’t remember what you say, they remember how you made them feel?
 THAT is the power of a planned giving story.
-So, what about you?
 What about your story makes you feel?
-Why do you do you do?
-What satisfies you about your work with a nonprofit?
+Why do you do what you do?
+That part of your story is also what will inspire donors.

 I AM A HERO

 By now, you’ve likely heard about Donald Miller’s book, “Building a StoryBrand.”
-The premise of the book is that businesses and nonprofits would do well to talk about their brand in story form.
-He provides a framework for how to create the story, and makes an important point: everyone wakes up in the morning as the hero in their own story.
+The premise is that businesses and nonprofits would do well to talk about their brand in story form.
+He makes an important point: everyone wakes up in the morning as the hero in their own story.
+IJM lets me be the hero.
+With a donation to IJM, I receive a thank you for being a “Freedom Fighter.”
+That’s powerful stuff.

 children-helping